 The arrival of spring marks the awakening of nature.
 The landscape is filled with lush grass and newly bloomed flowers.
 Thus, spring is often associated with earthly and floral colors, such as green, pink, yellow, white, and purple.

-Green tones become very abundant during spring: sprawling fields of grass, towering trees with green leaves.
+Green tones become very abundant during spring: sprawling fields of grass and towering trees with green leaves.
 This has made it the very symbol of nature.
 Moreover, it is the color of hope, liveliness, and fertility.

 After a cold and gloomy winter, the comforting warmth of sunlight makes spring all the more anticipated.
 Flower beds of buttercups, daffodils, and freesias are also popular around this time.
 Yellow is a symbol of optimism, happiness, high energy, and enthusiasm.

-Some of the first flowers to bloom during springtime are white, such as snowdrops, lily of the valleys, as well as various fruit trees.
-As a color, white represents purity, integrity, and a symbol of new beginnings.
+Some of the first flowers to bloom during springtime are white, such as snowdrops and lilies of the valley, as well as various fruit trees.
+As a color, white represents purity and integrity and is a symbol of new beginnings.

 Creating Spring Wedding Color Schemes

 Choosing which individual colors to use in creating color schemes requires a basic knowledge of color theory.
 Essentially, combining one color with another can enhance both colors, emphasize the other, blend together, or completely clash.
 Fortunately, color theorists have come up with different ways to make constructing color schemes easier.